nwon24/nlp/nlp.md

 The baseline models are limited by their strictly mathematical machinery.
-When applied to a text classification problem, their algorithms cannot take into account the nuances of context---particualrly the order of the text---that are so important in extracting meaning from language.
-However, they are also much easier to impelement and run without exorbitant computing resources.
+When applied to a text classification problem, their algorithms cannot take into account the nuances of context---particularly the order of the text---that are so important in extracting meaning from language.
+However, they are also much easier to implement and run without exorbitant computing resources.

 An advantage of CNNs over fully connected networks is their ability to distinguish particular features of the input with different filters, with the